Christmas and Marriage meet

 LOVE is key in all of this.
 That’s been the core consideration in this three-part series as we’ve explored the question, ‘Can you LOVE me like this?’

-In order to keep our expectations of love for each other realistic, we must look deeper and wider than our love for one another.
+But in order to keep our expectations of love for each other realistic, we must look deeper and wider than our love for one another.
 We must look to the source of LOVE.

 That means we would need to look outside of ourselves.
 Beyond ourselves.
 Perhaps beyond this world.